Strategies for Span Labeling with Large Language Models: Implementation Details

 We made several adjustments to the MultiGEC dataset \cite{masciolini2025better} that we used for the GEC task:

 \begin{itemize} \item The original MultiGEC dataset contains texts in 12 languages in total.
 We initially wanted to include all the languages in our experiments.
 However, we found that for the majority of languages, the inputs (text with errors) and the outputs (corrected texts) are not aligned.
 Only the \emph{English} subset (Write \& Improve corpus) contained the list of edits between the original and corrected sentences, which corresponds directly to the span labeling task.
 Therefore, we limited our dataset only to the English subset. \item Since we focus mainly on span identification, we ignore the corrected text for the replacement and missing edits.
-For the same reason, we also use only the high-level categories (replacement, missing, and unnecessary) and ignore the more fine-grained categories. \item The \emph{missing} spans have zero length: their \texttt{start\_index} is equal to \texttt{end\_index}, which is the index of the token \emph{before} which the missing text should be inserted.
-That would be a severe disadvantage for the \catmatch{} methods as they cannot efficiently refer to an empty span.
-Therefore, we instruct the models to mark the span \emph{before} which the missing text should appear.
-We then manually set the \texttt{end\_index} equal to \texttt{start\_index}. \end{itemize}
+For the same reason, we also use only the high-level categories (replacement, missing, and unnecessary) and ignore the more fine-grained categories. \item The original MultiGEC dataset represents missing spans (label \texttt{M}) as zero-length spans, where the start and end index are equal and indicate the insertion point.
+Since matching-based methods cannot refer to an empty span, we instruct the model in the \textsc{Match} and \textsc{Match-Occ} prompts to output the token immediately preceding the insertion point instead.
+In post-processing, we advance the predicted start index past the output token to recover the insertion point.
+The evaluation metric (\Cref{sec:f1}) treats each zero-length span as contributing a unit weight to the relevant F1 denominator, with a zero-length predicted span counting as a match for a zero-length gold span only when their positions coincide and (under hard matching) their labels agree.
+The tagging and indexing strategies do not receive this instruction and their outputs are parsed as-is. \end{itemize}